StickAndBindleGames/StickAndBindleGames.github.io/README.md

-Hi, and welcome.
-My name is Tyran and you've found my portfolio of personal and professional projects
+Hi, and welcome :) My name is Tyran and you've found my portfolio of personal and professional projects.
+For any questions, feedback or offers, please email me at stickandbindlegames@gmail.com

 ## Personal Projects: